-Campaigns That Rock: Why Microsites Are Taking Over Social Media MarketingMarch 18, 2015
+Campaigns That Rock: Why Microsites Are Taking Over Social Media MarketingNovember 13, 2017

 Microsites are here to stay, and the values are a #DREAM for marketers.
 If you don’t know what a microsite is, it’s all in the title: it’s a smaller website, completely separate from your main portal, usually dedicated to a specific campaign or marketing call to action (CTA).

 Why have a microsite?
-When you have a campaign on your main site, it tends to get lost in the action—after all, you have features, products, services, and other things that you want you want your audiences to follow through with.
-Having a separate, smaller site allows you to let your creative flag fly, creating a snazzier, more focused pathway to your campaign’s specific call to action.
+When you have a campaign on your main site, it tends to get lost in the action—after all, you have features, products, services, and other things that you want your audiences to follow through with.
+Having a separate, smaller site allows you to let your creative flag fly, creating a snazzier, more focused pathway to your campaign’s specific CTA.

 But Zoolander is right.
 There IS more to a microsite than just aesthetics.
-Here’s a few more reasons why this trend is growing as fast as the rise of social media integration:
+Here are several more reasons why microsites are rapidly growing in popularity.

-1. It’s more likely to attract ‘untouched’ or unknown audiences.
+1. They’re more likely to attract ‘untouched’ or unknown audiences.

-Microsites are often tied to ‘fun’ or ‘news-breaking’ type campaigns, which act as a lure to bring in audiences outside your everyday scope.
+Microsites are often tied to ‘fun’ or ‘news-breaking’ type campaigns, which act as lures to bring in audiences outside your everyday scope.

-2. It gives people a focused path to your campaign’s CTA.
+2. They give people a focused path to your campaign’s CTA.

 No navigation or site ‘restructuring’ issues involved.

-4. It creates a WHOLE LOT of brand buzz.
+4. They can create a WHOLE LOT of brand buzz.

-Especially when it comes to media attention, a well-done microsite brings the type of excitement that generates higher coverage and social media shares.
+Especially when it comes to media attention, a well-done microsite can attract the type of excitement that generates higher coverage and social media shares.